-Sometimes I stumble upon a quote, and I fall in love.
-I feel compelled to analyze it, to find layer upon layer of meaning, to add my own thoughts, ideas, and perspectives to it.
+Sometimes I stumble upon a quote, and I feel compelled to analyze it, to find layer upon layer of meaning, to add my own thoughts, ideas, and perspectives to it.

 We are rarely aware of the fact that most bad things that happen to us are a result of our own actions.